-This page is intended to keep our families & community up-to-date regarding the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
+This page is intended to keep our families & community up-to-date regarding the Coronavirus Aid, Relief, and Economic Security (CARES) Act and the American Rescue Plan (ARP).
 As new information becomes available, it will be posted here.

 Dear Auburn Career Center Adult Workforce Students, Staff, and Community,